Learn about the availability key for Customer Key

 Microsoft 365 decrypts a TIK by issuing two decryption requests to Azure Key Vault with a slight offset.
 The first one to finish furnishes the result, canceling the other request.

 For availability and scale reasons, decrypted TIKs are cached in a time-limited memory cache.
 Two hours before a TIK cache is set to expire, Microsoft 365 attempts to decrypt each TIK.
 Decrypting the TIKs extends the lifetime of the cache.
 If TIK decryption fails for a significant amount of time, Microsoft 365 generates an alert to notify engineering prior to the cache expiration.
-Microsoft 365 initiates the recovery operation only if the customer calls, which involves decrypting the TIK with the availability key stored in Microsoft's secret store and onboarding the tenant again using the decrypted TIK and a new set of customer-supplied Azure Key Vault keys.
+Microsoft 365 initiates the recovery operation only if you call, which involves decrypting the TIK with the availability key stored in Microsoft's secret store and onboarding the tenant again using the decrypted TIK and a new set of customer-supplied Azure Key Vault keys.

 As of today, Customer Key is involved in the encryption and decryption chain of SharePoint Online file data stored in the Azure blob store, but not SharePoint Online list items or metadata stored in the SQL Database.
-Microsoft 365 does not use the availability key for Exchange Online, SharePoint Online, OneDrive for Business, and Teams files other than the case just described, which is customer-initiated.
+Microsoft 365 doesn't use the availability key for Exchange Online, SharePoint Online, OneDrive for Business, and Teams files other than the case described, which is customer-initiated.
 Human access to customer data is protected by Customer Lockbox.

 Availability key triggers